When a third party agrees to buy your unpaid invoices, giving you the advantage of having the money upfront and available for immediate use.

-Business usually apply for invoice finance when they are looking to expand, cover gaps in cash flow or if they’re looking to move their current business.
-When you are searching for invoice, you need to take things into consideration, such as the prices on offer, how long you want your contract for and what the service will be like for you and customers.
+Business usually applies for invoice finance when they are looking to expand, cover gaps in cash flow or if they’re looking to move their current business.
+When you are searching for an invoice, you need to take things into consideration, such as the prices on offer, how long you want your contract for and what the service will be like for you and customers.

 The service lenders provide can be very different depending on their size.
 For instance, a larger lender would be able to offer finance for international trade, whereas a smaller lender may not have the appetite or resources to offer this.

 Types of invoice financing:

 Factoring is where you sell the whole ledger to a third party company (factor), which allows you to get the funds upfront and almost instantly.
 The third-party company is then responsible for collecting the money owed by your partners/customers.

 - An instant boost to your cash flow